mhk76/serverManager/README.md

 # serverManager
-Node.js server for web and webSocket
+Node.js application server for web and webSocket